jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

 	</div>
 </div>

-We kept north on Main still in search of Wen.
-Mike got antsy and hopped into a bar, returning with a beer, when I got a call from Wen giving us more detailed directions.
+We kept north on Main still in search of Wendelene.
+Mike got antsy and hopped into a bar, returning with a beer, when I got a call from Wendelene giving us more detailed directions.

 We met her and some friends in front of a bratwurst stand.
-It was Wen, Jenny: a hilariously outspoken girl; Derya, Wen's Hungarian, electrical-engineering, and delicate rooommate; and Daniel, a well-built, blonde Californian about 5'10" also couchsurfing with Wen.
+It was Wendelene, Jenny: a hilariously outspoken girl; Derya, Wendelene's Turkish, electrical-engineering, and delicate rooommate; and Daniel, a well-built, blonde Californian about 5'10" also couchsurfing with Wendelene.
 Daniel was in town for a century around Tulsa, starting early the next morning.

 We chatted for a while with the group, then I accompanied Jenny to Crystal